StakerDAO/multisig/README.md

 ## Rotating keys

-The whole process is similar with making proxy calls.
-The only difference is that you would have to specify `rotate-keys` istead of `call` operation in both `sign` and `submit` operations, but also instead of providing data to make a proxy call you have to specify new guard publick key hashes instead.
+The whole process is similar to making proxy calls.
+Difference is that you would have to specify `rotate-keys` instead of `call` operation in both `sign` and `submit` operations.
+Also instead of providing data to make a proxy call you have to specify public key hashes of the new multisig committee instead.

-Example for one of `sign` commands:
+Example:

 ``` bash
 multisig-client sign rotate-keys